-My tour to Krka also stopped in Šibenik for an hour or so. Šibenik is another scenic coastal town characterized by a quaint stone old town full of alleyways and cafes, along a port full of boats looking out to the Adriatic.
+My tours to Krka also stop in Šibenik for an hour or so. Šibenik is another scenic coastal town characterized by a quaint stone old town full of alleyways and cafes, along a port full of boats looking out to the Adriatic.

 Tisno is not too far from Šibenik and plays host to many of Croatia’s sunny summer music festivals.
 Love International, Electric Elephant, Beats Beer and Boogaloo, and Suncebeat are all held here.
-Soon I’ll have to write a festival guide to Croatia!
+View my festival guide below!